KHSV

-KHSV (channel 21) is a television station in Las Vegas, Nevada, United States, affiliated with the digital multicast network MeTV.
-KHSV is owned by Howard Stirk Holdings and broadcasts from Black Mountain, near Henderson.
+KHSV (channel 21) is a television station in Las Vegas, Nevada, United States.
+The station is owned by Howard Stirk Holdings and broadcasts from Black Mountain, near Henderson.

 Channel 21 went on the air as KRLR, the second independent station for Las Vegas, on July 31, 1984.
 Initially reliant on music videos, it broadened its mix of programming and sports soon after launch.
 KRLR became an affiliate of UPN at its launch in January 1995 and changed its call sign to KUPN.
 However, after Sinclair Broadcast Group acquired the station in 1997, poor relations between Sinclair and UPN led the company to change affiliations to The WB in 1998, with the station switching its call sign to KVWB shortly thereafter.
 Sinclair then began managing and later owning the former WB affiliate, KFBT (channel 33).
 Between 2003 and 2006, both stations aired local newscasts powered by the company's News Central.

 In 2006, when The WB and UPN merged to form The CW, Sinclair first signed a group deal for the rival MyNetworkTV service for KVWB before acquiring the rights to The CW for KFBT.
 To reinforce its new network identity, KVWB again changed its call sign to KVMY.

 Sinclair agreed in 2014 to acquire KSNV, the NBC affiliate, from the Intermountain West Communications Company.
 However, since Sinclair already owned two Las Vegas stations, it opted to merge the three stations onto the two licenses it already owned.
 In late 2014, Sinclair switched the technical facilities and licenses of KSNV and KVMY while absorbing the MyNetworkTV programming onto a subchannel of KVCW.
 The former KSNV license and facility, now under the KVMY call letters, was then sold to Howard Stirk Holdings and renamed KHSV.